nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Sort buyers in database: `sortbuyers`

-Sorts buyers in the database according to a single given condition, and updates the [Buyer List](#2-buyer-list).
+Sorts buyers in your database according to a single given condition, and updates the [Buyer List](#2-buyer-list).
 Syntax: `sortbuyers [-n NAME<ASC/DESC>] [-r PRICE RANGE<ASC/DESC>] [-pr PRIORITY<ASC/DESC>] [-t TIME OF CREATION<ASC/DESC>]`

 The `-n` flag indicates to sort buyers by name in ascending or descending order.<br>